You already know you need term life insurance. And you may have even figured out how much you need as well. That’s all you have to decide, right?

 Some life insurance companies offer a term period as short as one year, sometimes called Annually Renewable Term (ART).
 These policies can be renewed for one-year intervals, hence the name.
 However, these policies are not always cheaper than say, a 10-year term policy, because the life insurance company has to recover all of it’s costs right up front.
 Longer policies allow them to spread these costs out over many years.

-It shouldn’t take a math degree to solve this problem.
+It shouldn’t take an advanced math degree to solve this problem.
 You don’t need an abacus, compass or fancy calculator.
 All you need is a simple formula.
 Grab a pen and write down the answers to these questions:

 - How many years until my youngest child is no longer dependent?